Are you thinking about building a new deck, and not sure which decking is worth the investment? Let’s take a dive into the world of decking.

 - More expensive than pressure-treated decking.

 One downside to this density however, is that it can make installation a slightly more difficult task.
 Deck boards are significantly heavier, increasing installation time.
 Also, pre-drilling is often required before installing fasteners, which can be a slow process.
-These types of hardwood can provide a fairly long service life but should be maintained annually with both a cleaning and protective stain.
+These types of hardwood decking can provide a fairly long service life but should be maintained annually with both a cleaning and protective stain.

 Pros: